 Victor Ndigwe Releases His First Single

 Victor Ndigwe is set to drop his debut single Trill Vybz Only.
 Since competing at the Elite Model Look World Final for Nigeria in 2014, Victor has modelled for brands like Balmain, Dolce & Gabbana, Fendi, Kenzo and Versace.
 Making music in his spare time, Victor performed at the Elite Model Look Nigeria final last year.
-We catch up with him to find out more about the track, soon available on Spotify and on iTunes.
+We catch up with him to find out more about the track.

 Tell us about your new single Trill Vybz Only!